-Operate parking brakes; multi function handle, all hydraulic controls lift, tilt, and hydraulic options (if installed); directional controls; and steering system.
+Operate parking brakes; multi function handle, all hydraulic controls - lift, tilt, and hydraulic options (if installed); directional controls; and steering system.
 Be sure all controls operate freely and return to neutral properly.

-The trucks are equipped with hydraulic release spring-applied brakes.
+The trucks are equipped with electro-magnetic release, spring-applied brakes.
 This brake system needs periodic checks to ensure it is working properly.

-To check the brake system, push the brake pedal fully down and hold.
-The brakes should be released when the pedal reaches the floorplate.
-Check for a feeling of solid resistance when the pedal stops.
-To check brake holding capability and adjustment, park the lift truck on a grade and release the brake pedal.
+To check brake holding capability and adjustment, park the lift truck at the bottom of a grade and release the parking brake pedal.
 The brake should hold a lift truck with rated load on a 15% grade.
 When the pedal is released, the truck should not move.
-If you find a brake problem report it immediately.
+If you find a brake problem, report it immediately.
 Do not operate the truck until the brakes are repaired.

-The brake master cylinder is located under the floor board, it is supplied with fluid from the brake fluid reservoir that is located under the top cover.
-The brake system should be checked between 50 to 250 operating hours or every month.
+The brake system ramp holding capability should be checked between 50 to 250 operating hours or every month.